 Home care is better for those living with dementia

-Those with dementia in particular benefit from care at home.
+Those with dementia in particular benefit from private care at home.
 This is partly from being around their own belongings in a place full of memories and stimuli (such as photographs and books).
 A 2013 study showed that dementia sufferers who live at home experienced higher activity levels, quality of life and social connectedness than those living in institutional care.
 The study’s recommendation was that people with dementia should be cared for at home wherever possible.

 Home care maintains independence